Riomaggiore Italy Travel Guide

 All these extensions are readily handled by Italy's effective rail system.
 High-speed trains link major cities, and regional trains fill the gaps.

-After Riomaggiore, head north to Genoa for a day or two, then proceed to Milan for urban culture and as a starting point for exploring the Italian Lakes for 4-5 days.
+After Riomaggiore, head north to Genoa for a day or two, then proceed to Milan for urban culture and as a starting point for exploring the Italian language Lakes for 4-5 days.

 Consider linking Cinque Terre with Venice and Rome for a comprehensive Italian adventure, utilizing Italy's efficient train network.